openhab/openhab-addons/addons/binding/org.openhab.binding.somfytahoma/README.md

 }
 ```

-Awnings, garage doors and exterior screens have the same notation as roller shutters.
-Just use "awning", "garagedoor" or "exteriorscreen" instead of "rolleshutter" in thing definition.
+Awnings, garage doors, screens, blinds, and windows have the same notation as roller shutters.
+Just use "awning", "garagedoor", "screen", "blind" or "window" instead of "rolleshutter" in thing definition.

 .items file